(888) 552-6760 SCHEDULE AN APPOINTMENT

 Carcinoid syndrome diagnosis

-If a patient is experiencing symptoms of carcinoid syndrome, the doctor will likely conduct a physical examination to rule out other causes.
-Additional testing may be necessary, such as:.
+If a patient is experiencing symptoms of carcinoid syndrome, the care team will likely conduct a physical examination to rule out other causes.
+Additional testing may be necessary, such as those tests listed below.

-• 5-HIAA urine test measures the metabolism of serotonin in urine, which produces 5-HIAA.
+5-HIAA urine tests measure the metabolism of serotonin in urine, which produces 5-HIAA.
 This level is higher in patients with carcinoid syndrome.

-• Blood test looks for the presence of hormones and other substances released by neuroendocrine tumors.
+Blood tests look for the presence of hormones and other substances released by neuroendocrine tumors.

-• Tumor markers such as chromogranin A levels and others that might be relevant.
+Tumor markers such as chromogranin A levels and others might be relevant indicators of the syndrome.

-• Imaging tests help visualize the cancer to identify the tumor’s location and find out whether it has metastasized.
-These include a computed tomography (CT) scan, magnetic resonance imaging (MRI) and a specialized positron emission tomography (PET) scan for neuroendocrine tumors.
+Imaging tests help visualize the cancer to identify a tumor’s location and find out whether it has metastasized.
+These include a computed tomography (CT) scan, magnetic resonance imaging (MRI) and a specialized positron emission tomography (PET) scan called a dotatate scan, which may help detect neuroendocrine tumors.

-• Endoscopy or bronchoscopy each uses a thin, lighted tube with a camera on the end to peer inside the body.
-An endoscopy looks at the GI tract and a bronchoscopy checks out the lungs.
+Endoscopy and bronchoscopy each use a thin, lighted tube with a camera on the end to peer inside the body.
+An endoscopy gives doctors a look at the GI tract and a bronchoscopy checks out the lungs.
 Endoscopic ultrasound may facilitate location and sampling of these tumors.

 Carcinoid syndrome treatment